Are reservations necessary?

 When must I check in?

 All guests must check in at the Visitors Center at Amicalola Falls State Park by 2 p.m.
 The check-in time is strictly enforced.
 Late arrivals will not be permitted to hike to the Hike Inn.
 The check-in time is enforced for the safety of Hike Inn guests.
-It’s calculated to allow sufficient time for guests to enjoy the hike and still arrive at the Inn before dark in winter months and for them to still enjoy dinner.
+It’s calculated to allow sufficient time for guests to enjoy the hike and arrive in time for our daily facility tour at 5p.m.

 Can I bring my children?